 If you’re looking for features that offer maximum flexibility and manual customization, you’re out of luck.
 However, Luminar AI does offer an extensive collection of automatic effects that can turn any ordinary image into a cover photo.
 You can do things like replace the sky, change the weather, fix skin blemishes, adjust color balance, and more—all with the power of AI.
 You can even apply an automated overall fix to make your image look more professional.

-The AI effects blend in seamlessly, but Luminar AI does have its downsides: it suffers from a complete lack of cataloguing options, and the rendering performance could be better.
+The AI effects blend in seamlessly, but Luminar AI does have its downsides: it suffers from a complete lack of cataloging options, and the rendering performance could be better.

 Photoshop is an image manipulation tool that allows you to edit and enhance raster images using a series of manual and automatic techniques.
 If you are looking for an all-encompassing Photoshop alternative with the exact same features and a better price range, Affinity Photo is probably the best choice for you.